westfieldlabs/splunk_logger/README.md

 SplunkLogger::Logger responds to all of the standard Logger methods plus `#trace`.
-The first argument is should be a unique keyword to identify the event.
+The first argument should be a unique keyword to identify the event.
 Additional arguments are converted to key/value pairs to enable automatic variable creation in Splunk (e.g.: job_status_id="435432" err_msg="Missing mandatory field X")

     SplunkLogger::Logger.error('ERROR_CODE', 'foo' )
     SplunkLogger::Logger.error('ERROR_CODE', 'foo', 'bar', 'baz', 'qux' )